How old is the Inn at Deep Creek? What’s the story behind it?

 Does my room have a balcony?

-All guests can enjoy access to the community balcony, and our nine Executive King Studios have small private balconies.
+All guests can enjoy access to the community balcony, and our nine Executive King Studios have small private patios.

 We love to grill!
 Is there a grilling area?